 An apprentice in the GIZ training container in Tunis, where craftsmen are trained

-Core area “Sustainable economic development, training and employment” Improving the job prospects for young people
+Core area “Sustainable economic development, training and employment” Improving job opportunities for young people

-Given Tunisia's high unemployment rate among young people, it is particularly important to create jobs and thus give the young people prospects for the future.
-Until now, a shortage of training opportunities, a lack of access to financial services and excessive bureaucracy have been acting as a curb on entrepreneurial activities.
+Given Tunisia's high unemployment rate among young people, it is particularly important to create jobs and thus give young people prospects for the future.
+Until now, a shortage of training opportunities, a lack of access to financial services and excessive bureaucracy have hindered entrepreneurial activity.

-German development cooperation activities therefore focus on promoting SMEs and business start-ups, export activities, innovation, and vocational education and training.
+German development cooperation activities therefore focus on promoting SMEs and business start-ups, boosting export activity, fostering innovation, and strengthening vocational education and training.

-Financial Cooperation measures primarily benefit micro, small and medium-sized enterprises (MSMEs).
+Financial Cooperation measures implemented in Tunisia primarily benefit micro, small and medium-sized enterprises (MSMEs).
 They account for a large part of the jobs in the country, yet they can often not fully harness their development potential because they lack the investment capital.
 KfW provides reduced-interest loans, for instance, to Tunisian banks, which they in turn can use to give loans to micro, small and medium-sized enterprises.
-And Tunisia is receiving support to help it establish sovereign guarantee mechanisms with a view to protecting the banks against the risk of default.
+And Tunisia is receiving support to help it establish sovereign guarantee mechanisms with a view to protecting the banks against risks of default.

-Under Technical Cooperation, the BMZ's Tunisian partners are being advised on developing demand-oriented services for businesses and mobilising private investment.
+Under Technical Cooperation, the BMZ's Tunisian partners are being advised on demand-oriented services for businesses and mobilisation of private investment.
 And GIZ is working with enterprises there to develop practice-oriented vocational training formats.

 Tunisia: production of electronic components for the automotive industry